jrburke/module/docs/api.md

 ```

 If a module does not need a local module for immediate module export, then
-`module.exportFromLocal` does not need to be used.
+`module.exportDefine` does not need to be used.

 Additionally, if this is not a module body, but just a script in an HTML script
 tag, `module.use()` can be used to get access to these local modules.